 - population history in Western Africa, combining genetics and oral history [back to top]

 Undergraduates at UCLA experience a wide range of perspectives, inspiring debate, collaboration and innovation.
-With your support, the Center’s unique Human Biology and Society major will give students the tools to analyze complex issues related to genetics in society, by taking critical biological and social interactions into account.
+With your support, the Institute unique Human Biology and Society major will give students the tools to analyze complex issues related to genetics in society, by taking critical biological and social interactions into account.

-The Center also runs a program for undergraduate student researchers in which we match faculty with students, to give them hands-on experience in research and to form one-on-one collaborative relationships with professors.
+The Institute also runs a program for undergraduate student researchers in which we match faculty with students, to give them hands-on experience in research and to form one-on-one collaborative relationships with professors.
 One of our goals is to increase opportunities for a diverse student population who may be attempting applied research for the first time.
 This kind of research experience is a requirement of the new major in Human Biology and Society.

 Some examples of projects involving undergraduates: